GaryB432/gb-lerna/packages/cli/README.md

 # gb-lerna/cli

-Some schematics for creating and maintaining a [Lerna monorepo](https://lerna.js.org/) with Typescript.
+Create and maintain a [Lerna monorepo](https://lerna.js.org/) with Typescript.

 ## Installation